FenixProtocol/nest-core/docs/integration/voter_compound_emission/CompoundEmissionExtension_IntegrationForKeeper.md

 **Description:**
 Triggers the compounding of emissions for multiple users in a single batch operation.
 This includes:
 1. Claiming rewards from gauges for each user.
-2. Optionally claiming additional rewards via a Merkl proof.
+2. Optionally claiming additional rewards via a Blaze signature.
 3. Locking the portion of emissions allocated to veNFT locks according to each user's configuration.
 4. Sending the portion of emissions allocated to bribe pools to their respective targets.